RagniGarg97/Tektoncd-example/cluster-task-example/README.md

    ```

  Finally, PipelineRun is used to execute the tasks in the pipeline and get the results.
- Reference for sample PipelineRun can be found [here](../kubeconfig-creator/example/pipelinerun.yaml).

 ***NOTE***

 - Since only one `authentication` technique is allowed per user, either a `token` or a `password` should be provided, if both are provided, the password will be ignored.